MTBench: A Multimodal Time Series Benchmark for Temporal Reasoning and Question Answering: Dataset Collection Preprocessing

 \subsubsection{Finance Dataset}

-The pipeline of finance dataset collection is shown in Figure \ref{fig:finance_data_collection}.
-To construct a diverse stock news and time-series dataset, we collected over 200,000 financial news article URLs from professional financial websites, including \textit{GlobeNews, MarketWatch, SeekingAlpha, Zacks, Invezz, Quartz (QZ), PennyStocks, and Benzinga}, covering the period from May 2021 to September 2023.
-We then scraped and parsed the corresponding textual content, titles, stock names, and publishing dates from these URLs.
-From this collection, we derived a 20,000-news subset while ensuring a balanced distribution of article lengths.
-To enrich the dataset with structured metadata, we employed GPT-4o to annotate each article with news content type, temporal effect range, and sentiment.
-We refer to Appendix \ref{app:detailed_labels_finance} for fine-grained labels and annotation details.
+We collected over 200,000 financial news article URLs from professional financial websites, including \textit{GlobeNews, MarketWatch, SeekingAlpha, Zacks, Invezz, Quartz (QZ), PennyStocks, and Benzinga}, covering the period from May 2021 to September 2023 and offering substantial source diversity.
+For each URL, we parsed the full content, title, associated stock names, and publication date.
+From this corpus, we curated a subset of 20,000 articles, ensuring a balanced distribution of article lengths to maintain representativeness.
+To enrich the dataset with structured metadata, we leveraged GPT-4o~\citep{openai2024gpt4ocard} to annotate each article with attributes such as content type, temporal effect range, and sentiment.
+Detailed descriptions of the annotation schema and fine-grained label definitions are provided in Appendix~\ref{app:detailed_labels_finance}.

 \xhdr{Stock Time-Series Collection} For each financial news article, we identified the corresponding stock time-series data by utilizing the extracted sentiment and stock name.
-The historical stock price data was retrieved with open prices sampled at varying granularities.
-To ensure data quality, we discarded samples where stock price data was missing for more than 70\% of the time period due to market closures (e.g., holidays, weekends).
-To construct aligned input-output time-series pairs, we assumed that each news article happens at the 0.9 percentile of its input time-series window.
-We curated two forecasting settings: \begin{itemize}[leftmargin=5mm] \item \textbf{Short-Term Prediction:} Use 7 days of stock prices at a 5-minute granularity to predict the next 1-day price movements. \item \textbf{Long-Term Prediction:} Use 30 days of stock prices at a 1-hour granularity to predict the next 7 days' stock movements. \end{itemize}
+The historical data was retrieved with stock prices sampled at varying granularities.
+To ensure data quality, we discarded samples where stock price data was missing for more than 70\% of the time period due to market closures (\eg holidays, weekends).
+To construct aligned input–output pairs, we anchored each news article at the 0.9 percentile of its input time-series window to capture prior context while preserving predictive relevance.
+We designed two forecasting horizons: in the \textbf{short-term setting}, the model observes the past 7 days of stock prices at a 5-minute resolution to predict movements over the following 1 day; in the \textbf{long-term setting}, the model uses 30 days of historical prices at a 1-hour resolution to predict stock movements over the subsequent 7 days.

+\xhdr{Financial Article and Stock Pair} To align financial news with stock price movements, we matched each article’s publication timestamp to the corresponding stock time-series, then compared the article’s semantic sentiment with the ground truth stock trend, which is defined as the average price change between input and output windows.
+Recognizing that not all articles provide reliable signals for future movement, we partitioned the data into two subsets: Consistent Pairs, in which sentiment and trend directions align for approximately 80\% of the news–stock pairs, and Misaligned Pairs, where alignment occurs in only 20\% of cases.
+The consistent subset enables evaluation of how effectively LLMs exploit informative textual cues for accurate forecasting, whereas the misaligned subset probes the model’s robustness in filtering out misleading or irrelevant news.